kissen/halina/README.md

 --------

 * `halina` uses the [Wiktionary][1] dictionary ripped with [wikidictools][2].
-* Efficient indexing of the dictionary results in quick look up times.
+* Efficient indexing of the dictionary results in quick lookup times.
 On my trashy old phone it is rare that lookup takes more than a second.
 * No ads, no trackers, all offline.